AstiV/ChainRXN/README.md

 # Credit

-Chain Rxn - Original game
+Chain Rxn - Original game and source of inspiration http://chainrxn.zwigglers.com/

-http://chainrxn.zwigglers.com/
+Background photo by Sebastian Muller on Unsplash